jpuopolo67/linuxdoc/README.md

 * man man
 * man <section #1-9> help - man pages
 * man -k <keyword> or apropos: sections 1, 5, 8 most important in general
+* manpath - tells us where the man pages are stored
+* type <command> - tells us which type a command is
 * whereis - locate the binary, source, and manual page files for a command
 * which - shows the full path of (shell) commandsq
 * whatis - display manual page descriptions